The correct way to treat trigger finger is not to cool it down

 magnifying glass

-In some cases, trigger finger is caused by a problem somewhere other than the finger.
+In some cases, trigger finger is caused by a problem somewhere other than the finger itself.

-For example, try pressing your smartphone screen a little harder with your thumb.
-Have you noticed that your stomach tenses up slightly?
-Your shoulders and arms tense up, too.
-Just moving your thumb uses your whole body.
+For example, try pressing on your smartphone screen a little harder with your thumb.
+Did you notice your abdomen tighten slightly?
+Your shoulders and arms tense up too, don’t they?
+Even a small thumb movement uses your whole body.

-What if your shoulder is dislocated?
-It would be difficult to put pressure on your thumb, right?
+Now imagine your shoulder were dislocated.
+It would be hard to put strength into your thumb, right?

-If the cause is not in the finger, no amount of cooling will improve the condition.
-Before cooling the finger, it is important to check whether the cause is elsewhere.
+If the cause is not in the finger, no amount of cooling the finger will improve it.
+Before you cool the finger, it is important to check whether the real cause lies somewhere else.

-If you know the cause of trigger finger, you can avoid serious problems.
+If you understand the cause of trigger finger, you may be able to avoid it becoming severe.

-If your doctor diagnoses you with tendonitis, you will begin treatment.
-However, some tendonitis symptoms may be completely different, such as rheumatism or tendon dislocation, so it is best to get a diagnosis from your doctor first.
+If a doctor determines that it is tenosynovitis, treatment for tenosynovitis can begin.
+However, some cases that seem similar may actually be completely different conditions, such as rheumatism or tendon dislocation, so it is best to get a diagnosis from a doctor first.

-Even if you are diagnosed with tendonitis, there is not just one cause.
-There are female hormones, abdominal muscles, and of course, there are also cases where the cause lies within the finger itself.
+And even if you are diagnosed with tenosynovitis, there is not just one possible cause.
+Female hormones may be involved, the abdominal muscles may be involved, and of course in some cases the cause is in the finger itself.

 [aside type=”boader”]